RebootLinux/i3wm-config/README.md

 # i3wm-config
 This is my personal i3wm config file.
+You can do with it whatever you want.